Birth Injury Attorneys in Wilkes-Barre

 No matter where you give birth, mistakes can happen.
 Not all birth injuries will support a medical malpractice claim against the doctor who delivered your child or the hospital where the delivery occurred.
 A birth injury lawyer in Wilkes-Barre can review your case and help you understand your rights for compensation on behalf of your child.

-Munley Law began serving families in Northeast Pennsylvania in 1959 and is still one of the most trusted names in the state for medical malpractice cases.
-Consistently ranked among the top law firms in the nation, we have helped hundreds of families like yours get the payouts they need and deserve.
+Munley Law Personal Injury Attorneys began serving families in Northeast Pennsylvania in 1959 and is still one of the most trusted names in the state for medical malpractice cases.
+Consistently ranked among the top law firms in the nation, including a Super Lawyers designation, we have helped hundreds of families like yours get the payouts they need and deserve.

-Possible Damages After a Successful Wilkes-Barre Birth Injury Case
+What Damages Will You Receive in a Successful Birth Injury Claim?

 You may be eligible to collect three types of damages if you can prove the doctor who caused your child’s birth injury acted negligently.
 These damages include: